Ryannn06/InsightAI/README.md

 ### 6. Data Visualization
-The results are prepared as structured datasets and displayed in tables or visualizations for easy review.
+The system consolidates the dataset, results, and AI-driven insights in table and graph visualizations for easy review.

 ## <br>Architectural Principles

-- AI generates analytic ideas and insights only from column names, datatypes, and aggregated results.
+- AI generates analytic ideas and insights only from metadata and aggregated results.
 - The system does not run any AI-generated code.
 - Computations are structured and deterministic.